kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/javascript_reactjs/reactjs_authentication3.md

    npm start
    ```
 2. Log in as an admin (`admin@example.com`, `admin123`) or a user (`user@example.com`, `user123`).
-3. Click the logout button to blacklist the refresh token.
-4. Verify that:
+3. Verify that:
-   - The refresh token is blacklisted on the backend.
+   - The access token is refreshed automatically when it expires.
-   - The user is logged out and cannot access protected routes.
+   - The user remains logged in even after refreshing the page.

 ---

 ### **5. Security Best Practices**
-- **Use a Database or Cache**: Store blacklisted tokens in a database or cache (e.g., Redis) for scalability.
-- **Expire Blacklisted Tokens**: Automatically remove blacklisted tokens after their expiration time.
-- **Secure Communication**: Use HTTPS to encrypt all communication between the client and server.
+- **Use HTTPS**: Ensure all communication between the client and server is encrypted.
+- **Secure Cookies**: Use the `HttpOnly`, `Secure`, and `SameSite` flags for cookies.
+- **Short-Lived Access Tokens**: Set a short expiration time for access tokens (e.g., 15 minutes).
+- **Long-Lived Refresh Tokens**: Store refresh tokens securely and set a longer expiration time (e.g., 7 days).
 - **Token Rotation**: Invalidate the old refresh token when issuing a new one.

 ---

 ### **6. Next Steps**
+- Implement **token blacklisting** to revoke compromised tokens.
-- Implement **role-based access control** to restrict access to specific routes or features.
+- Add **role-based access control** to restrict access to specific routes or features.
 - Use **React Query** or **SWR** for data fetching with automatic token refreshing.
-- Add **logging and monitoring** to track token usage and detect suspicious activity.

 Happy coding! 🚀